In Analytical Designer, you can use the date filter for time over time comparison to analyze your data without using complex MAQL syntax.

-Why do I see "Displaying only supported measures" when applying compare?
+Why do I see "Displaying only supported metrics" when applying compare?

-You cannot compare measures that have a date filter specified.
+You cannot compare items that have a date filter specified.
 Analytical Designer displays this message in the comparison dialog.

-For information about date filters, see Filter Measures by Date.
+For information about date filters, see Filter Metrics by Date.

 How are weeks counted in Analytical Designer?